beck03076/favorito/README.md

 Favorito translates to **Favorite in Portuguese**(at least that's what google says)

-So well, this is a full fledged ruby on rails application that can be started on your local server and was developed with a Behaviour Driven and Test First Approach.
+So well, this is a full fledged ruby on rails application that can be started on your local server and was developed with a **Behaviour Driven(BDD) and Test First Approach(TDD)**.
 Also called as Outside In Development.(In simple english, you write your features first, then work your way into writing the tests for models/libraries and controllers and make all tests green)

 # User stories and Design Diagram

-Based on the code assignment's problem description, user stories with features and scenarios are captured in a pdf document and also assuming these stories as the problem statement, a thorough human-friendly design diagram representing the proposed solution is included in the same pdf file.
+Based on the code assignment's problem description, **user stories** with features and scenarios are captured in a pdf document and also assuming these stories as the problem statement, a thorough human-friendly **design diagram** representing the proposed solution is included in the same pdf file.
 This design diagram shows how this core rails app, favorito is design and implemented in a object oriented dimension.

+This document is located under design directory

+*  ./design/user_stories_design.pdf

 # How to Start

-Use the following commands to start the rails app on your local server
+Use the following commands to start the rails app on your local server **[Every command in this readme assumes you are in the rails root directory of this app]**

 * $ git clone https://github.com/beck03076/favorito
 * $ cd favorito